FY 2015

 ★ Activity Report

-This project aims to further revitalize the Sanjo-kai shopping district by planning and implementing pre-events and seasonal events in conjunction with shopping street events (last year's Tanabata Night Market and Shopping Street Centennial Calligraphy Exhibition, etc.), and by conducting activities that serve as a playground and learning place for children and as a community place for local residents.
-This year, students will actively participate in the event of the shopping district and Terakoya to expand their connections.
+project aims to further revitalize the Sanjokai shopping street by planning and implementing pre-events and seasonal events to coincide with shopping street events (last year’s Tanabata Night Market and Shopping Street Centennial Calligraphy Exhibition, etc.), and to conduct activities that will serve as a playground and learning place for children and a community place for local residents.
+This year, students will actively participate in the event of the shopping street and Terakoya in cooperation to expand the connection.

 Arashiyama Art Project